rib/jsonwebtokens/README.md

 # Usage

-The main two types are `Algorithm` which encapsulates a chosen cryptographic function for signing or verifying tokens, and a `Verifier` that gives a flexible way of describing how incoming tokens should be checked.
+The main two types are `Algorithm` and `Verifier`.
+An `Algorithm` encapsulates a cryptographic function for signing or verifying tokens, and a `Verifier` handles checking the signature and claims of a token, given an `Algorithm`.

-Creating an `Algorithm` up front means we don't have to repeatedly parse associated secrets or keys.
+Creating an `Algorithm` separately ensures any parsing of secrets or keys only needs to happen once.

 The builder pattern used for describing a `Verifier` keeps code ergonimic no matter if you have simple or elaborate verification requirements.